 The strain energy density and loading configuration determine the total energy storage capacity of a spring.
-The moment-coupled load application to the series elastic element in TF8 is chosen for its bending dominated strain.
+The configuration of the series elastic element in TF8 is chosen for its bending dominated strain.
 In addition to the flat plate spring being simple to manufacture and affix, in pure bending it also exploits the material properties of composites.
-By aligning all tension and compression forces with a unidirectional tensile fiber orientation, we fully leverage the asymmetric properties of composites.
-In the case of moderately thick beams the Timoshenko Beam Theory estimate of beam deflection diverges from that of the Euler-Bernoulli (EB) bending beam model due to internal shear forces.
-However, for beams of slenderness ratio (h/L) less than 0.15 the deviation from the EB remains under 1.7% [31].
-Thus, though the total strain in the beam includes bending, axial, and shear strains, it is heavily dominated by bending and axial forces, and can be estimated using the simpler EB form:
+By aligning all tension and compressive forces with a unidirectional tensile fiber orientation, we fully leverage the asymmetric properties of composites.
+Thus, though the total strain in the beam includes bending, axial strains, and shear strains, it is heavily dominated by bending and axial forces: